Old-New Synagogue

 It is no surprise that authors native to Prague, including Franz Kafka, would become inspired by prevailing themes of suffering and hardship.
 Hopefully, by the end of this tour, you will feel better acquainted with the rich and complex history of the Jewish community in Europe, as well as with the fascinating forces behind Prague’s exciting cultural scene.

 Visit Prague's Jewish Quarter, which dates back several centuries, on a private walking tour with a guide.
-Your tour includes tickets to five ticketed attractions, including the Old Jewish Cemetery, the Old-New Synagogue, and the Jewish Museum.
+Your tour includes tickets to five ticketed attractions, including the Old Jewish Cemetery, the Old-New Synagogue, and the Spanish Synagogue.

 On your private tour, your guide will tell you the stories of the Jewish community, which date back at least six centuries, and you’ll learn how the Jewish experience became interwoven with Prague’s intellectual movement, which you will learn about through the stories of authors like Franz Kafka.